Graylog2/documentation/pages/faq.rst

 I think I’ve found a bug, how do I report it?
 ----------------------------------------------

 Think you spotted a bug?
 Oh no!
 Please report it in our issue trackers so we can take a look at it.
-All issue trackers are hosted on GitHub, tightly coupled to our code and milestones.
+All issue trackers are hosted on "GitHub <https://github.com/Graylog2>'_, tightly coupled to our code and milestones.
 Don’t hesitate to open issues – we’ll just close them if there is nothing to do.
-We have GitHub repos for the web interface and the server.
+We have GitHub repos for the 'web interface <https://github.com/Graylog2/graylog2-web-interface/issues>'_ and the 'server <https://github.com/Graylog2/graylog2-server/issues>'_.

 I’m having issues installing or configuring Graylog, where can I go for support?
 --------------------------------------------------------------------------------

-Check out our Google Group mailing list – you can search for your problem which may already have an answer, or post a new question.
+Check out our Google Group 'mailing list <https://groups.google.com/forum/?hl=en#!forum/graylog2>'_ – you can search for your problem which may already have an answer, or post a new question.

-Another source is the #Graylog IRC chat channel on Freenode.
+Another source is the '#Graylog IRC chat channel on Freenode <https://webchat.freenode.net/?channels=%23graylog>'_.
 Our developers and a lot of community members hang out here.
 Just join the channel and add any questions, suggestions or general topics you have.

 If you’re looking for professional commercial support from the Graylog team, we do that too.
-Please get in touch here for more details.
+Please 'get in touch here <https://www.graylog.org/support-packages/>'_ for more details.